NextExpense/NextExpense.github.io/Home.md

 ---

-# Home
+# About

-Instantly scan and upload your expenses with one click.
-Log your expense history and accees a detailed breakdown of your expenses.
+A simple way to track and manage expenses from your mobile device.
+Instantly scan and upload receipts with one click.
+Log expense history and track your expenses with great detail.
+Generate reports with data tailord to your needs.
-Generate practical reports.

 &nbsp;